MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

   ![Data Sets Whois Shared Value Search](media/dataSetsWhoisSharedValueSearch.gif)

 ## Certificates
-Beyond securing your data, TLS/SSL certificates are a fantastic way for users to connect disparate network infrastructure.
-Modern scanning techniques let us perform data requests against every node on the internet in a matter of hours, meaning we can easily associate a certificate to an IP address hosting it regularly.
+Beyond securing your data, TLS certificates are a fantastic way for users to connect disparate network infrastructure.
+Modern scanning techniques let us perform data requests against every node on the internet in a matter of hours.
+In other words, we can associate a certificate to an IP address hosting it easily and regularly.

-Much like a WHOIS record, TLS/SSL certificates require information to be supplied by the user to generate the final product.
-Aside from the domain, the TLS/SSL certificate is being created for (unless self-signed), the user can make up any of the additional information.
-Where Microsoft’s users see the most value from TLS/SSL certificates isn't necessarily the unique data someone might use when generating the certificate, but where it's hosted.
+Much like a WHOIS record, TLS certificates require information to be supplied by the user to generate the final product.
+Aside from the domain, the TLS certificate includes who the certificate is being created for (unless self-signed).
+The user can make up the additional information.
+Where Microsoft’s users see the most value from TLS certificates isn't necessarily the unique data someone might use when generating the certificate, but where it's hosted.

-To access a TLS/SSL certificate, it needs to be associated with a web server and exposed through a particular port (most often 443).
+To access a TLS certificate, it needs to be associated with a web server and exposed through a particular port (most often 443).
 Using mass internet scans on a weekly basis, it's possible to scan all IP addresses and obtain any certificate being hosted to build a historic repository of certificate data.
-Having a database of IP addresses to TLS/SSL certificate mappings provides users with a way to identify overlaps in infrastructure.
+Having a database of IP addresses to TLS certificate mappings provides you with a way to identify overlaps in infrastructure.

-To further illustrate this concept, imagine an actor setting up a server with a self-signed TLS/SSL certificate.
+To further illustrate this concept, imagine an actor setting up a server with a self-signed TLS certificate.
 After several days, defenders become wise to their infrastructure and block the web server hosting malicious content.
-Instead of destroying all their hard work, the actor merely copies all the contents (including the TLS/SSL certificate) and places them on a new server.
-As a user, a connection can now be made using the unique SHA-1 value of the certificate to say that both web servers (one blocked, one unknown) are connected in some way.
+Instead of destroying all their hard work, the actor merely copies all the contents (including the TLS certificate) and places them on a new server.
+As a user, you can now make a connection using the unique SHA-1 value of the certificate and say that both web servers (one blocked, one unknown) are connected in some way.

-What makes TLS/SSL certificates more valuable is that they're capable of making connections that passive DNS or WHOIS data might miss.
+What makes TLS certificates more valuable is that they're capable of making connections that passive DNS or WHOIS data might miss.
 This means more ways of correlating potential malicious infrastructure and identifying potential operational security failures of actors.
-Defender TI has collected over 30 million certificates since 2013 and provides users with the tools to make correlations on certificate content and history.
+Defender TI has collected over 30 million certificates since 2013 and provides you with the tools to make correlations on certificate content and history.

-TLS/SSL certificates are files that digitally bind a cryptographic key to a set of user-provided details.
-Defender TI uses internet scanning techniques to collect TLS/SSL certificate associations from IP addresses on various ports.
-These certificates are stored inside of a local database and allow us to create a timeline for where a given TLS/SSL certificate appeared on the internet.
+TLS certificates are files that digitally bind a cryptographic key to a set of user-provided details.
+Defender TI uses internet scanning techniques to collect TLS certificate associations from IP addresses on various ports.
+These certificates are stored inside of a local database and allow us to create a timeline for where a given TLS certificate appeared on the internet.

 Our certificate data includes the following information:

-- **Sha1:** The SHA-1 algorithm hash for an TLS/SSL certificate asset
+- **Sha1:** The SHA-1 algorithm hash for an TLS certificate asset
 - **First seen:** A timestamp that displays the date that we first observed this certificate on an artifact
 - **Last seen:** A timestamp that displays the date that we last observed this certificate on an artifact
 - **Infrastructure:** Any related infrastructure associated with the certificate